IrvingFSanchez/.Net-Programming/README.md

 - **How to Run**:
   1. Clone the repository.
   2. Navigate to the `Project-1-Shape-Calculator` folder.
   3. Run the program using `dotnet run`.
+(Ensure you have .NET installed on your hardware).

 ---